1 9 7 1 – 1 9 7 8 (Australia)

-ACA returned in 1988 with former 60 Minutes presenter Jana Wendt (pictured at right) at the helm until she resigned in November 1992, unhappy with a story showing topless women.
+ACA returned in 1988 with former 60 Minutes presenter Jana Wendt (pictured) at the helm until she resigned in November 1992, unhappy with a story showing topless women.

 Original presenter Mike Willesee took over for a year and in February 1994, Ray Martin became the presenter and remained until the end of November 1998, when he was succeeded by Mike Munro.